IBM/event-streams/_docs/06-connecting/01-connecting-mq.md

 **Note:** You can use an existing IBM MQ or Kafka installation, either locally or on the cloud.
 For performance reasons, it is recommended to run the Kafka Connect worker close to the queue manager to minimise the effect of network latency.
 For example, if you have a queue manager in your datacenter and Kafka in the cloud, it's best to run the Kafka Connect worker in your datacenter.

+## Running the connector in standalone mode

+This document contains steps for running the connector in standalone mode for development and test purposes.

-## Prerequisites
+### Prerequisites

 The connector runs inside the Kafka Connect runtime, which is part of the Apache Kafka distribution. {{site.data.reuse.long_name}} does not run connectors as part of its deployment, so you need an Apache Kafka distribution to get the Kafka Connect runtime environment.

 Ensure you have the following available:

-- [IBM MQ](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_8.0.0/com.ibm.mq.helphome.v80.doc/WelcomePagev8r0.htm) v8 or later installed. **Note:** These instructions are for IBM MQ v9 running on Linux.
+- [IBM MQ](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_8.0.0/com.ibm.mq.helphome.v80.doc/WelcomePagev8r0.htm) v8 or later installed.\\
+   **Note:** These instructions are for IBM MQ v9 running on Linux.
 If you're using a different version or platform, you might have to adjust some steps slightly.
 - An [Apache Kafka](http://kafka.apache.org/downloads) distribution for the Kafka Connect runtime environment.
 These instructions are for Apache Kafka 0.10.2.0 or later.
-- The Kafka Connect source connector JAR you [download from {{site.data.reuse.long_name}} UI](#downloading).
+- The Kafka Connect source connector JAR you [download from {{site.data.reuse.long_name}} UI](#downloading-the-connector).
 - Configuration information for connecting to your IBM MQ queue manager.
-You can use the sample connector properties file that you [download from the {{site.data.reuse.long_name}} UI](#downloading).
+You can use the sample connector properties file that you [download from the {{site.data.reuse.long_name}} UI](#downloading-the-connector).
 - Configuration information for connecting to your {{site.data.reuse.long_name}} or Apache Kafka cluster (IP address and port).

-## Downloading the connector
+### Downloading the connector

 You can obtain the {{site.data.reuse.kafka-connect-mq-source}} as follows:
 1. Log in to your {{site.data.reuse.long_name}} UI.
 2. Click the **Toolbox** tab, and click **{{site.data.reuse.kafka-connect-mq-source}}**.
 3. Download both the `connector JAR` and the `sample connector properties` files from the page.

-Alternatively, you can [clone the project from Github](https://github.com/ibm-messaging/kafka-connect-mq-source).
-However, if you clone from Github, you have to build the connector yourself as described in the README.
+Alternatively, you can [clone the project from GitHub](https://github.com/ibm-messaging/kafka-connect-mq-source).
+However, if you clone from GitHub, you have to build the connector yourself as described in the README.

-## Setting up the queue manager
+### Setting up the queue manager

 These sample instructions set up an IBM MQ queue manager that uses the local operating system to authenticate the user ID and password.
 The example uses the user ID `alice` and the password `passw0rd`.